 Update/upgrade installed libraries

-By default, the upgrade command only lists the libraries that are out of date; it doesn't upgrade them.
-To perform the upgrade, use the --no-dry-run option.
+vcpkg upgrade command only lists the libraries that are out of date; it doesn't upgrade them.
+To actually upgrade the libraries, use the

-The following example shows how to upgrade only specified libraries.
-Note that vcpgk automatically pulls in dependencies as necessary.
+The following example shows how to upgrade only specified libraries. vcpkg automatically pulls in dependencies as necessary.

 c:\users\satyan\vcpkg> vcpkg upgrade tiny-dnn:x86-windows zlib The following packages are up-to-date: tiny-dnn:x86-windows The following packages will be rebuilt: * libpng[core]:x86-windows * tiff[core]:x86-windows zlib[core]:x86-windows Additional packages (*) will be modified to complete this operation.
 If you are sure you want to rebuild the above packages, run this command with the --no-dry-run option.